BlueAndi/DroidControlShip/doc/ROS2/setup/wsl.md

 Check for such a window if the installation does not progress.

 ## First time use
 A console window should appear with installation messages.
-At the it will ask you for a user name and password.
-Use values your remember as you need this password later whenever you install software.
+It will ask you for a user name and password.
+Use values you remember, as you need this password later whenever you install software.

 ![Ubuntu First Time](./img/wsl_ubuntu_1st_start.png)

-If no window opens, or you get an error message here, try rebooting.
+If no window opens, or you get an error message, try rebooting.
 Windows may require updates to install for WSL.
 Then start an Ubuntu console from start menu:

 ![Ubuntu Start Menu](./img/ubuntu_start_menu.png)